pacuna/blog/_posts/2018-07-01-etl-sheets-postgres.md

 {% endhighlight %}

-Later you can cross the information from this table with your original sales table to have all the information.
+Later you can cross the information from this table with your original sales table in order to integrate the data.

 ### Airflow